Georges Henri Halphen

-Georges-Henri Halphen (/fr/; 30 October 1844, Rouen – 23 May 1889, Versailles) was a French mathematician.
+Georges Henri Halphen (/fr/; 30 October 1844 – 23 May 1889) was a French mathematician.
 He was known for his work in geometry, particularly in enumerative geometry and the singularity theory of algebraic curves, in algebraic geometry.
 He also worked on invariant theory and projective differential geometry.

 Biography

 He did his studies at École Polytechnique (X 1862), where he graduated in 1866.
 He continued his education at École d'Application de l'Artillerie et du Génie de Metz.
 As a lieutenant of Artillery he was sent Auxonne first and then to Strasbourg.
 In 1872, Halphen settled in Paris, where he became a lecturer at the École Polytechnique and began his scientific studies.
 He completed his dissertation in 1878.
 In 1872 he married Rose Marguerite Aron, with whom he had eight children, four sons and four daughters.
 Of the four sons, three joined the military and two of them died in World War I. Louis Halphen (1880-1950) was a French historian specialized in medivial times; Charles Halphen (1885-1915), was deputy secretary of the Société mathématique de France.
 One of his grandsons was Étienne Halphen (1911–1954), who did significant work in applied statistics.